Christmas puzzles stacked on shelf sitting next to ceramic Christmas tree.

 Inside: Looking for the best Christmas puzzles for your holiday break or annual Christmas puzzle tradition?
 Choose from these best-rated puzzles and enjoy “puzzling” all December long.

-I’m not sure whether or not I am making this up or not, but for whatever reason, I’ve always associated Christmastime with puzzles.
+For whatever reason, I’ve always associated Christmastime with puzzles.

-Maybe there wasn’t a new puzzle every Christmas, and it probably wasn’t Christmas-themed, but I know that we did spend many a Christmas break as a family at the table, slowly working on a puzzle that took days to complete.
+Maybe there wasn’t a new puzzle every single Christmas, and it probably wasn’t Christmas-themed, but I know that we did spend many a Christmas break as a family at the table, slowly working on a puzzle that took days to complete.

 We both loved a good challenge, and we often spent the most time at the puzzle table.
 There’s nothing quite like the satisfaction of a puzzle piece finally finding it’s proper place.

-Starting a New Christmas Puzzle Tradition
+Starting a New Christmas Puzzle Tradition (for Good Old-Fashioned Family Togetherness)

 You Might Also Like: 7 Christmas Traditions to Skip This Year (for Yourself & the Planet)

 What If I Don’t Have Space for a Christmas Puzzle?
+Puzzle Boards for the Win

+I remember hearing about a family that set up their Christmas puzzle on a card table in a main living room.
 Over the course of December, family, friends, and Christmas guests all helped put together the puzzle.
 It was a group effort!

 This was never an option for us until now because we’ve always lived in smaller homes.